mayurjobanputra/ai-issue-resolver/README.md

 2. Review AI-generated changes before merging
 3. Utilize slash commands for specific updates
 4. Provide feedback to improve future generations
+5. For complex changes, include specific file paths in your issue description to help the AI focus

 ## Support